Choosing A Therapist: The Different Types of Therapy For Mental Health

 Humanistic and existential therapy

+“Unconditional positive regard” is a term psychotherapists use to describe the mental process of increasing self-respect, self-compassion, and self-esteem, which can significantly influence the formation of positive behaviors and thought patterns.
 Humanistic therapy and existential therapy are both considered brief therapies.
-So what are humanistic and existential therapies and what is the difference between the two?
+So what are humanistic and existential therapies, and what is the difference between the two?

-These modalities are both types of person centered therapy that seek to understand the human experience of the client rather than treating them as a series of mental health symptoms.
-Person centered therapy does not seek to cure someone of their mental health symptoms in the way that doctors cure a disease, rather it focuses on empowering the client to reach new levels of self-awareness that can lead to radical behavioral changes.
+These modalities are both types of person-centered therapy that seek to understand the human experience of the client rather than treating them as a series of mental health symptoms.
+Person-centered therapy does not seek to cure someone of their mental health symptoms in the way that doctors cure a disease; rather, it focuses on empowering the client to reach new levels of self-awareness that can lead to radical behavioral changes.

-Humanistic therapy focuses on teaching self-acceptance, letting go of negative assumptions and attitudes about life, and promoting personal growth.
-On the other hand, existential therapy focuses on philosophies about life that can help people shift the way that they think and behave.
-It aims to teach people how to hold onto hope, remain resilient, and live meaningful lives in the face of life’s many challenges such as loneliness, loss, and suffering.
+Some people respond better to this than to traditional mental health services.
+These approaches can be used in substance abuse treatment and for treating psychiatric disorders.
+Humanistic therapy teaches self-acceptance and letting go of negative assumptions and attitudes about life and promotes personal growth.
+Contrarily, existential therapy focuses on philosophies about life that can help people shift the way that they think and behave.
+This modality aims to teach people how to hold onto hope, remain resilient, and live meaningful lives in the face of life’s many challenges, such as loneliness, loss, and suffering.

 Gestalt therapy